nickpettican/Middle-Way-Musings/README.md

-# middle-way-musings
+# Middle Way Musings

-A blog about philosophy and other stuff
+A blog about philosophy and other stuff, from the lens of a Madhyamikan.